felixongom/bigdb/README.md

 Lytedb is a javascript backend library for persisting data just like a database.
 It store it's data locally on the server just like sqlite would do, but instead it store its data in a json file.
-Lytedb is similar to mongodb and can can perform both read and write operation.
+Lytedb is similar to mongodb and can perform both read and write operation.
 It can help alot when building a small application, but for larger project, i would advise going for sql databases or mongodb

 ##### Usage.